COST OF RENT DAY - 2025

 This defence does not extend to all landlords indiscriminately.
 Especially in the midst of a housing crisis, where competitive forces are diminished, there exist landlords who offer substandard properties that are poorly maintained, and others may even breach contractual agreements.
 These practices can exacerbate the difficulties faced by tenants, undermining the integrity of the housing market and furthering calls for aggressive intentions.

 While it is crucial to address and even prevent practices that illegitimately disadvantage tenants, understanding and appreciating the role of landlords within a functioning housing market is equally important.
 By investing capital, managing risks, providing housing, and stimulating economic activities, landlords contribute significantly to the functioning and health of both local and national economies.
-By viewing landlords through this economic lens, we can appreciate their role not just as rent collectors but as essential contributors to the housing market's vitality and stability.
+By viewing landlords through this economic lens, we can appreciate their role as essential contributors to the housing market's vitality and stability.

 The ASI has published extensive research on housing to help inform policy makers and academics.
 Highlights include: